 Arkansas’ Succeed Scholarship Program for Students with Disabilities is the state’s first school choice program.
-This school voucher program was enacted in 2015, and it will launch for the use of families in 2016.
+This school voucher program was enacted in 2015 and launched for the use of families in 2016.
 Learn more about the program’s details on this page, including eligibility, funding, regulations and more.

-Each student’s voucher will be funded at the public school foundation funding amount for the current school year ($6,646 in 2016–17), up to but not exceeding the amount of tuition and fees at the private school.
+Each student’s voucher is funded at the public school foundation funding amount for the current school year ($6,646 in 2016–17), up to but not exceeding the amount of tuition and fees at the private school.

-Students must be accepted to a private school and have an Individualized Education Plan (IEP) and be either (A) enrolled in an Arkansas public school for at least one year or (B) dependents of active-duty members of the military.
-For the 2016–17 school year, the program shall be limited to 100 students.
+Students must be accepted to a private school, have an Individualized Education Plan (IEP) and be either (A) enrolled in an Arkansas public school for at least one year or (B) dependents of active-duty members of the military.

 No legal challenges have been filed against the program.